Samcor: Background

 Ford South Africa was based in Port Elizabeth (now part of the Eastern Cape province) and had been operating since 1923.
 In the early 1980s, it had both a vehicle assembly plant and an engine plant in Struandale, together with an older assembly plant in Neave.
-After the merger with Sigma and the formation of Samcor, the engine plant continued to be operated by Samcor and in 2015 is still operating under Ford ownership.
+After the merger with Sigma and the formation of Samcor, the engine plant continued to be operated by Samcor and in 2015 was still operating under Ford ownership.
 Both the assembly plants were closed and all vehicle production transferred to Samcor's Silverton Assembly Plant in Pretoria.
-The Struandale assembly plant was subsequently sold to Delta Motor Corporation (General Motors).
+The Struandale assembly and engine plants were subsequently sold to Delta Motor Corporation (now General Motors).

 In 1984, after undergoing losses over the past two years, Sigma was restructured into a new company known as Amcar.
 The following year, it was merged with Ford South Africa to create the South African Motor Corporation (Pty) Ltd., known as Samcor for short.
 In 1988, Ford Canada divested its equity interest in Samcor and donated most of it to the Samcor Employees' Trust.
 However, Samcor continued to build Ford as well as Mazda and Mitsubishi products.